Billionaire Profile

 Founded The Bob & Renee Parsons Foundation

-Established a philanthropic organization.
+Established a philanthropic organization focusing on various causes.

 Founded PXG

-Launched Parsons Xtreme Golf.
+Launched Parsons Xtreme Golf, a golf equipment company.

 2018